tnscorcoran/3scale-soap-2-rest/README.md

 ```
 http://stores-soap.soap-rest.svc.cluster.local:8080
 ```
+This is a security benefit associated with backends on OpenShift.
+This _Service_ (svc.cluster.local) URL is not accessible outside OpenShift.
+So you need never expose your backend API to the outside world - only the secured route to it via 3scale.

 ## Update Product
 For simplicity, we're going to use our existing Product, called API.
 From the drop down menu on the top left hand side of the screen, choose _API_ which will cause the _Product: API_ to be selected.